St. Louis–style barbecue: History

 The ribs are often heavily sauced; St. Louis is said to consume more barbecue sauce per capita than any other city in the United States.
-St. Louis-style barbecue sauce is described by author Steven Raichlen as a "very sweet, slightly acidic, sticky, tomato-based barbecue sauce usually made without liquid smoke."
+St. Louis–style barbecue sauce is described by author Steven Raichlen as a "very sweet, slightly acidic, sticky, tomato-based barbecue sauce usually made without liquid smoke."
+St. Louis is said to be home to the first barbecue sauce in the country, which was created by Louis Maull in 1926.
+In the 1950s, pork butt became a staple in local St. Louis-Style barbecue when local grocery chain Schnucks began selling it.

+St. Louis–style ribs have deep roots to Kansas City style-barbecue.
+Kansas City is often credited as developing a very distinct regional style of barbecue and because the two cities are physically close St. Louis barbecue has taken a lot of cues from Kansas City.
+Barbecue had long been a part of the cities' culture, but it began to have widespread popularity in the 1920s.

-St. Louis-style spare ribs are cut in a particular way with the sternum bone, cartilage and rib tips removed so that a well-formed, rectangular-shaped rack is created for presentation.
+St. Louis–style spare ribs are cut in a particular way with the sternum bone, cartilage and rib tips removed so that a well-formed, rectangular-shaped rack is created for presentation.
 This cut of ribs, formalized by the USDA as "Pork Ribs, St. Louis Style," allegedly originated with numerous meat-packing plants located in the region in the mid-20th century and put into the policy by a diehard fan of the St. Louis Cardinals baseball team.
 Butchers after World War 2 employed this cut because it eliminated much of the fat and gristle and they could charge a premium for it.
-This cutting technique eventually gained popularity as local meatpackers realized they could advertise the cut as St. Louis-style ribs and differentiate themselves from competitors.
+This cutting technique eventually gained popularity as local meatpackers realized they could advertise the cut as St. Louis–style ribs and differentiate themselves from competitors.